1001v/Range.js/README.md

 ## Testing and building
 Gulpfile for building and tests for Mocha are provided in this repository.
-### Follow this steps to prepare development environment:
+### Follow this steps to prepare development environment

 Clone (or fork and clone optionally) this repository:
 ```